LewisHall123/LewisHall123/README.md

 ## Lewis Hall
-Recently graduated from the University of Exeter with a first class masters degree in Electronic Engineering.
-Currently looking to start a career as an AI Engineer.
+Recently graduated from the University of Exeter with a first class integrated masters degree in Electronic Engineering.